coolshare/CoolshareReactPubSub/README.md

 	   where publish method allows API or event handler to generate "Actions" and the Publish component generate "Actions" from user interaction.
 	 - An event (including a topicName with data) is an "Action"
-	 - PubsubManager is the "Dispatcher" and topicName is the "Action Type"
+	 - PubsubManager is the "Dispatcher" and topicName is the type of "Action"
 	 - Event handler is the "Reducer".
-In case of React, the event handler makes change to the state of React view to trigger the view update.
+In case of React, the event handler makes change to the state/model of React view to trigger the view update.

 	 Some difference from Redux here is that we do not force the event handler to only work on the model while it acts as other roles such as an "Action creator" that publish an event.